HOLIDAYS

 And since the joy is new and the newness is constant, this is "the time of our joy."

-Arpelei Tohar, quoted in Moadei Harayah, p.
+Arpelei Torah, quoted in Moadei Harayah, p.
 95

 Hakafot in Zoimel